CodeYourFuture/syllabus/docs/fundamentals/week-1/session.md

 :::note Exercise (20 minutes)
 Go to [Course Three, Lesson 2: The Maze](https://studio.code.org/s/course3/lessons/2/levels/1)

-- Look at the interface together
+1. Look at the interface together
-- Everybody open the interface on their own computer as well, please
+2. Everybody open the interface on their own computer as well, please
-- Complete the first exercise
+3. Complete the first exercise
-- Complete the second exercise
+4. Complete the second exercise

 :::

-## CYF Blocks
+## Iteration: CYF Blocks

-### Objectives

-- [ ] break down problems
-- [ ] sequence logical solutions with blocks
-- [ ] navigate the Blocks interface

 For the majority of this course, we will use a custom CYF application called CYF Blocks.
 It uses the same visual programming editor, [Block.ly](https://developers.google.com/blockly/reference/overview), as Code.org, but you will use it to create JavaScript for real websites you can show others.